danieluhl/astro-blog/src/content/blog/2026/04-29-politics-today.md

   - philosophy
 ---

-Hey man, how you doin?
+Hey man, how you doing?

 > Yo, not bad, my car is broken tho